nanomsg/nng/docs/ref/api/sock.md

 are available, whether they can be read or written, and the appropriate type to use.

 > [!NOTE]
-> Socket options are are used to tune the behavior of the higher level protocol.
+> Socket options are used to tune the behavior of the higher level protocol.
 To change the options
 > for an underlying transport, the option should be set on the [dialer] or [listener] instead of the [socket].

 ### Common Options